Find out what you need for every room in the house!

 You probably thought this one would be an easy decision, but there are a surprising number of factors to consider when selecting your dining room chairs.
 First and foremost, how many do you need?
 Next up, do you want individual or bench seating?
 Upholstery, timber or metal?
 Let the deciding factor lie in what you feel you’ll get the most use out of.
 After all, comfort is key when you’re furnishing your home.

 Even the largest dining tables can use a little overflow help sometimes.
-A sideboard is a versatile piece that will not only offer extra space for serving on big nights of entertaining, but it will also add storage for china, crockery, stemware and cutlery.
+A sideboard is a versatile piece that will not only offer extra space for serving on big nights of entertaining but will also add storage for china, crockery, stemware and cutlery.

 Mirror or artwork